usamaahmedsiddique/TastyApp/README.md

 To run the Tasty App on your local machine, follow these steps:

 1. Clone this repository: `git clone https://github.com/usamaahmedsiddique/TastyApp.git`
-2. Navigate to the project directory: `cd tasty-app`
+2. Navigate to the project directory: `cd TastyApp`
 3. Install dependencies: `npm install`
 4. Start the development server: `npm start`
 5. Open your web browser and visit: `http://localhost:3000`